 The area is infamous for its many film locations, including of course the famous blue door in ‘Notting Hill.’
 However, all year round one can enjoy this fun and diverse area, with its brilliant Portobello market, great independent shops, fabulous delis and restaurants and gorgeous eclectic streets and squares.

 If you can, include some gentle wandering around Notting Hill on a day out, there is so much to see and experience.
 To help, we have given you a variety of eateries and shops to sustain you through the day!

 Eating in Notting Hill

-Jusu Brothers : This new eatery, is light & airy with a choice of delicious all day food.
-I love the food & juices so much, I always pick-up something to go too.
+Jusu Brothers: This eatery is light and airy with a choice of delicious all-day food.
+I love the juices too – you can always pick up something to go.

 Farmacy : Vegan eatery except for eggs, but don’t let that put you off, we had a delicious meal.
 Boys & girls…

 Taqueria : Mexican Street food – totally yummy